 Treating an eating disorder isn’t something you should try to do yourself at home.
-If you, or someone you care about, is suffering from an eating disorder, professional help is necessary to bring about true healing.
-While it might seem like you should be able to “talk sense” into your loved one, or even force the issue, attempting to address the problem yourself could cause even more damage.
+Are you or someone you care about suffering from an eating disorder?
+If so, professional help is necessary to bring about true healing.
+It might seem like you should be able to “talk sense” into your loved one.
+Or, even force the issue, attempting to address the problem yourself could cause even more damage.

-Treating an eating disorder is about more than changing eating habits.
+Recovering from an eating disorder is about more than changing eating habits.
 Disordered eating has its roots in what are often lifelong attitudes about food and eating.
 Deep-seated self-esteem or interpersonal issues can also come into play.
-Often, a person who has an eating disorder is using food to establish some feeling of control over difficult circumstances or to cope with difficult emotions.
+Often, a person who has an eating disorder is using food to establish some feeling of control over difficult circumstances.
+Or, to cope with difficult emotions.
 This is true whether the person is eating very little or eating far too much.

 Eating disorders are the most deadly mental illnesses because of the devastating medical consequences of eating too little or too much.
 If someone you love is suffering from an eating disorder, there’s a pretty good chance that he or she is experiencing life-threatening medical complications, regardless of whether or not he or she looks healthy.